Iman Habibi, D.M.A. (Michigan), is an award-winning composer and pianist, and a founding member of the piano duo ensemble, Piano Pinnacle.

 His portfolio of compositions include dozens of commissions for orchestra, choir, chambers ensembles, soloists, and film.
 Dr. Habibi earned his Doctorate of Musical Arts (D.M.A.) at the University of Michigan under the mentorship of professors Evan Chambers, Michael Daugherty, and Bright Sheng, and his Bachelors and Masters degrees at the University of British Columbia under the instruction of Dorothy Chang, Jeffrey Ryan, Stephen Chatman, and Sara Davis Buechner, and have also pursued private studies with the piano duos of Kenneth Broadway and Ralph Markham in Vancouver, and Tal and Groethuysen in Munich.
 Iman Habibi is an associate composer of the Canadian Music Centre, and is represented by SOCAN in Canada.

-As a pianist, Iman has had the privilege of working with many great musicians, ensembles, and orchestras, He has appeared as a piano soloist with the Vancouver Symphony Orchestra, Ann Arbor Camerata, and Dexter Community Orchestra.
-He was commissioned by the Prince George Symphony Orchestra to compose and premiere his piano concerto in Canada, and later played the same work with the Atlantic Music Festival’s Orchestra in the United States.
+As a pianist, Iman’s recent appearances included a performance of Saint-Saëns’ Carnival of the Animals with the Vancouver Symphony Orchestra, as well as the premiere of Iman’s concerto for two pianos and orchestra, Amesha Spenta, with Ann Arbor Camerata.
+He has performed his own Piano Concerto with the Atlantic Music Festival Orchestra, and Prince George Symphony Orchestra, and has also performed with Dearborn Symphony, and Dexter Community Orchestras, among others.
 Iman was a finalist at the Inaugural Knigge National Piano Competition, and is well-known for his collaborations with pianist Deborah Grimmett.
-The two pianists formed a duo, Piano Pinnacle, in 2010, which won first prize at the United States International Duo Piano Competition, and second prize at the North West International Piano Ensemble Competition, and has twice attained the audience choice award at the latter.
+The two pianists formed a duo in 2010, which won first prize at the United States International Duo Piano Competition, and second prize at the North West International Piano Ensemble Competition, and has twice attained the audience choice award at the latter.